luciangreen/luciancicd/README.md

 * `find_tests_from_repos.` - Finds tests in comments in repositories (NB. this is done at the start of `luciancicd.`).

-* If necessary, modify tests in the source files in the repositories, for example:
+* If necessary, modify tests in the Prolog files in the repositories, for example:

 ```
 % remove_and_find_item_number([a,b,c],2,c,N2).